 Patient will present as → a 45-year-old female complaining of pressure in the pelvis and vagina along with discomfort when straining.
 She also feels that her bladder hasn't fully emptied after urinating.

-A bladder prolapse (cystocele) occurs when the supportive connective tissues separating the bladder and vagina weaken, leading to a prolapse of the bladder into the superior end of the vagina
+A bladder prolapse (cystocele) occurs when the supportive connective tissues separating the bladder and vagina weaken

-This results in a bulge of the bladder into the vaginal wall (a bladder hernia) + urinary symptoms
+- This results in a bulge (prolapse) of the posterior bladder into the anterior vaginal wall (a bladder hernia) + urinary symptoms

 - Perceived or discovered BULGE IN THE VAGINA